platformsh/platformsh-docs/src/administration/snapshot-and-restore.md

 ```bash
 $ platform snapshot:restore 92c9a4b2aa75422efb3d
 ```
 > **note**
+> You can use the --target option to restore the snapshot to a different environment, or the --branch-from option if the target branch does not yet exists.

+> **note**
 > You need "admin" role to restore your environment from a snapshot.